SpencerLaudie/NationalParkGuideVue/README.md

 # creativeproj3
-This was an assignment for my web development class in which we demonstrated out ability to build a web app using Vue.js for the front end.
+This was an assignment for my web development class in which we demonstrated out ability to build a web app using Vue CLI for the front end.
 This is a somewhat sloppy remake (I was short on time...) of a previous site I built for the class using Vue.
 You can see the final product at [npguidevue.slaudie.com](http://npguidevue.slaudie.com)

 ## Project setup
 ```